octantbio/octopus/README.md

 ## The Pipeline

-With the data in place, we can drop into our docker image with
+After getting the data in place, make sure you `cd` into your octopus folder.
+From there we can drop into our docker image with

 ```
-docker run --rm -it -v /path/to/your/octopus:/root/octopus octant/octopus /bin/bash
+docker run --rm -it -v "$(pwd)":/root/octopus octant/octopus /bin/bash
 ```

 This links your octopus folder (`/path/to/your/octopus`) to the docker image (`/root/octopus`).
-Note that `--rm` makes the image ephemeral so anything written outside of the octopus directory will be lost if you logout of the shell.
-Next, we can
+Note that Docker requires you to specify the *absolute* path to the folder (`$(pwd)` is a handy shortcut to do that for you).
+Also, be aware that that `--rm` makes the image ephemeral so anything written outside of the octopus directory will be lost if you logout of the shell.
+From the Docker image, we can

 ```
-cd /path/to/your/octopus
+cd octopus
 make all
 ```

-to run the pipeline on every sequencing run in the `./data` directory and produce `octopus/pipeline/run-id/aggregated-stats.tsv`
+to run the pipeline on every sequencing run in the `./data` directory and produce `octopus/pipeline/run-id/aggregated-stats.tsv`.
+You will get an error if you did not place the `input.fasta` file under `data/run-id/input.fasta`.
+If you don't have one try `make denovo`.

 ### aggregated-stats.tsv